bobleesj/learn-swift-with-bob/course/protocol-oriented-swift/delegate.md

 # Delegate

 ## Introduction
-Welcome to the last lesson of The UIKIt Fundamentals Part 1 Intro to Protocol Oriented Programming.
-Today, you learn the most important concept.
-It is not technically about protocol oriented programming.
-You use Protocol, but you will learn how to pass data between two classes using it.
-There are a lot of bullshit tutorials out there.
-You've come to the right place.
-Let me tell you the majority of people don't understand what's going on, and they simply copy off from the screen.
-Have you ever seen, tableView.delegate = self?
-What the heck is that?
+Welcome to the last lesson of Protocol Oriented Swift.
+Passing data between classes using the delegate pattern is the fundamental way we, developers, receive information from the operating system.
+For instance, the user opens your app through a push notification, the iOS notifies and send information about the launch method to a class called, `AppDelegate` in which we have access to.
+This lesson is not about protocol oriented programming.
+Instead, you will utilize `protocols` to send data between classes or structs.

 ## Problem
-Pass Data between Classes
+Pass data between classes

-> You just have to memorize it.
+> **Advice:** You just have to memorize it.
 It's a gift from Apple engineers.
 Take it.
 Do not question why it works.
-But, find out why it is useful.You might have to watch this video multiple times
+But, find out why it is useful.
+You might have to watch this video multiple times to get yourself comfortable.

 ### Design Protocol
 Create a protocol called, `PassDataDelegate`.
 It contains a method that takes `data` whose type is in `String` and returns `String`.